Siddpawar9222/Obsidian-Vault/SpringBoot/001-Introduction/006-Bean.md

 ```

 #### 3. Request Scope
-- **Description**: Applicable in web-based applications.
+- **Description**: <font color="#ffff00">Applicable in web-based applications</font>.
 A new instance of the bean is created for each HTTP request.
 This is same as prototype scope.
 - **Usage**: Used for beans that need to maintain state for the duration of an HTTP request.

 ```java